This NSU CPE activity offers additional content to help you become a better immunizing pharmacist:

-APhA’s Pharmacy-Based Immunization Delivery certificate training program (14th Edition) provided by Nova Southeastern University (NSU) College of Pharmacy is based on national educational standards for immunization training from the Centers for Disease Control and Prevention.
+APhA’s Pharmacy-Based Immunization Delivery certificate training program (14th Edition) provided by NSU's Barry and Judy Silverman College of Pharmacy is based on national educational standards for immunization training from the Centers for Disease Control and Prevention.
 This practice-based curriculum represents a fusion of science and clinical pharmacy.
 The program, which emphasizes a health care team approach, seeks to foster the implementation of interventions that will promote disease prevention and public health.
 Content specific to Florida pharmacists have been added by NSU.

 This program has four distinct components:

 It is very important to review all of the program information on the program website, which lists your responsibilities prior to enrolling in this course.
 You will need to pass the injection technique assessment before certification can be granted.

 This is a nationally-recognized and approved Certification; there are some additional points made specific to Florida because of the nature of the state’s licensure needs.

 A more detailed agenda will be supplied after registration.